-Need to whip up a super easy bag for trick or treating this year?
+Need to whip up a super easy trick or treat bag for Halloween this year?

 Then I have the pattern for you!